Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *str* (String)
 - ***Allowed values:*** `"row"` and `"column"`
 - ***Default value:*** `"row"`
-- ***Description:*** Whether to output the positional and keyword arguments in usage messages in a row or in a column.
+- ***Description:*** Whether to output the positional and keyword arguments in usage messages in a row-like or in a column-like fashion.

 #### 8.4.53. `ARGPARSER_USAGE_OPTIONS`